andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 <h4 class="article-subheader">A Fjord By Any Other Name</h4>
-Tucked away at at the head of the Oslofjord, Norway's capital city boasts natural wonders in droves.
-You get the sense that the city isn't separate from the land but integrated into it.
-At any point in the city you are within walking distance of the fjord, the mountains, a river, or any of the plentiful green spaces dotted throughout the city.
+Tucked away at at the head of the Oslofjord, Norway's capital city boasts countless natural wonders for adventurers, outdoorsy folks, or general enthusiasts of scenic delights.
+Strolling around the city you get the sense that it's not separate from the land but integrated into it.
+There's even a word for it - *Marka* - which is the dense forest surrounding the city.
+At any point you can find yourself within walking distance of the fjord, the mountains, a river, or any of the plentiful green spaces dotted throughout the city.